ecj94/thesis/Data sets/Hyp/README.md

 ## 'Hyp'

+*Note: this file is still undergoing (small) changes due to checking its content for accuracy.
+Results that are based on it should be treated as preliminary results.*

 'Hyp' contains all *p*-values and reproducible results related to explicitly stated hypotheses from all articles of the 2014-2016 volumes of *ASR*, *AJS*, and *SQ*.
 The variables in 'Hyp' are:

 1. Article_numb: each article from which information was retrieved was given a number, such that analyses at the article level could easily be done.